Vattenfall writes down $4.6 billion in ailing energy market

-STOCKHOLM/PARIS Vattenfall VATN.UL, one of Europe's biggest energy companies, has written down the value of its business by 30 billion crowns, seeing no prospect of a recovery in the region's ailing electricity markets.
+STOCKHOLM/PARIS Vattenfall VATN.UL, one of Europe's biggest energy companies, has written down the value of its business by 30 billion crowns ($4.6 billion), seeing no prospect of a recovery in the region's ailing electricity markets.

 The Swedish state-owned group, which has operations across the Nordic region, Germany and the Netherlands, also said on Tuesday that it plans to split into two divisions - a move that could bring in outside investors.